We teach Kitesurfing, Waterskiing, Wakeboarding, Slalom sking, Wakesurfing and Foiling.

 Jamie is an IKO Kitesurfing Instructor with a BEng Mechanical degree.

-A qualified mechanical engineer who quit his desk job to pursue his passion, Jamie throws himself into the sky as hard as he hits the water on the way down.
-After having the wind knocked out of him countless times, he has learnt…well…nothing, really – except that it still hurts, and it’s all worth it.
+qualified mechanical engineer who quit his desk job to pursue his passion, Jamie throws himself into the sky as hard as he hits the water on the way down.
+After countless splash-downs, he’s learnt that landing without your board is almost as fun as landing with it.
+He’s a passionate kiter and a patient instructor who’s always just as stoked as his students.

 David (“Dassie”) is an IKO Kitesurfing Instructor with a B. Comm finance degree

 Named at birth after the majestic South African rock rabbit, Dassie managed a selection of high-profile eateries, coffee bars and organic grocers before switching his taste for fashionable food with a tendency to hurtle skywards.
-When it comes to kiting, his brain-parts responsible for this could end badly’ go offline, allowing him to send it hard enough to make onlookers anxious.
+His passion for kiting, conversation and sharing the stoke translates into engaging and entertaining lessons.

 All our “lake” lessons take place on an inboard tournament ski boat.
 We use either a Mastercraft, or a Ski Nautique.
 The ski boat is configured for both waterski and wakeboarding / wakesurfing.
 We have a fat sack to produce a great wake to try all your tricks on.